 Follow the road through Far Sawrey before turning right at Cuckoo Brow Lane and picking up a bridleway heading up to Claife Heights and Moss Eccles Tarn.
 You can explore the Heights further if you wish by heading north through the woodland to Latterbarrow and Wray Castle.
 This walk visits the tarn before descending to Hill Top, the 17th century former home of children's author and illustrator Beatrix Potter.
 You can enjoy tours around the house and see where Potter penned here famous books.
 The house is located in Near Sawrey where there's a nice pub for refreshments and a bus stop where you can catch a bus back to the ferry.

-To continue your walking head up to the town of Windermere where you can enjoy a climb to the splendid Orrest Head viewpoint.
+To continue your walking in the town try the easy climb to Brant Fell for lovely views over the lake.
+You could also head up to the town of Windermere where you can enjoy a climb to the splendid Orrest Head viewpoint.

 Bowness Ordnance Survey Map - view and print off detailed OS map